Terminal Velocity (film): Plot

 About to leave the country, a young Russian woman is ambushed in her Tucson apartment after calling her contact about a Boeing 747 she witnessed landing in the desert.
-The lead assailant, Kerr, broke into her apartment and captured her.
-He tortures her to death by drowning into a water tank where she is barefoot and naked.
-He tortures her for information about her roommate before drowning her in an aquarium.
+The lead assailant, Kerr, tortures her for information about her roommate before drowning her in an aquarium.

-Former Olympic gymnast-turned-daredevil skydiver Ditch Brodie participates in an illegal BASE jump off of a skyscraper, despite his jump school being under tight scrutiny by the FAA.
+Former Olympic gymnast-turned-daredevil skydiver Richard "Ditch" Brodie participates in an illegal BASE jump off a skyscraper, despite his jump school being under tight scrutiny by the FAA.
 Upon returning to his school, he's approached by a beautiful but nervous woman named Chris Morrow, who insists on performing a static jump from cruising altitude immediately.
 Playing along due to her flirtatious attitude, Ditch agrees to take her himself.
 During the flight, Chris briefly spots another aircraft below.
 When Ditch checks to see if his pilot has noticed it, Chris cuts ties with Ditch and jumps on her own.
 Ditch spots Chris tumbling uncontrollably below him, and is unable to save her before she hits the ground at terminal velocity.
 An investigation ensues, and the school is closed down indefinitely.

 Feeling guilty and confused, Ditch rifles through Chris' personal belongings, and finds her apartment key.
-There he finds a photograph of Chris performing a jump, thus contradicting her earlier claim of inexperience, and Ditch is attacked and chased off by Kerr.
+There he finds a photograph of Chris performing a jump, thus contradicting her earlier claim of inexperience.
+Ditch is attacked by Kerr, but fends him off and escapes.
 At the flight school, Ditch is approached by Assistant District Attorney Ben Pinkwater, who tells Ditch he may be charged with manslaughter for Chris' death.
-Later, Ditch sees the same plane that had been following him during the jump, and follows it to a shack where he finds Chris alive, having faked her own death.
+Later, Ditch sees the same plane that had been following him during the jump, and follows it to a shack where he finds Chris alive, having faked her death using her roommate's body.
 She then takes Ditch on an unexplained nighttime jump at an aeronautics plant, promising to clear his name if he co-operates.
 Chris has Ditch infiltrate the plant via a smokestack and disable the security system before stealing a hidden optical disc.
 Kerr and his men arrive, forcing Ditch to flee from gunfire back to his school.
-Wanting his name cleared, he arranges a meeting with Chris and Pinkwater at a scrapyard, but upon arriving Ben kills Chris' partner Lex, revealing himself to be a cohort of Kerr's.
+Wanting his name cleared, he arranges a meeting with Chris and Pinkwater at a scrapyard, but upon arriving Pinkwater kills Chris' partner Lex, revealing himself to be a cohort of Kerr's.
 A firefight ensues, and Chris and Ditch escape using a makeshift rocket car.